 Course-Based Dual Credit

 In course-based dual credit (also called concurrent enrollment), a student enrolls in a class that has the potential to earn both high school and college credit.
 Course-based dual credit classes can be offered at the college (Running Start) or at the high school (College in the High School and Career and Technical Education Dual Credit).

 Running Start is intended to provide students a program option consisting of attendance at certain higher education institutions and the simultaneous earning of high school and college/university credit.
 Running Start was initiated by the Legislature as a component of the 1990 parent and student Learning by Choice Law.

-Students in grades 11 and 12 can take college courses at Washington's community and technical colleges, Central Washington University, Eastern Washington University, Washington State University, and Northwest Indian College.
+Students in grades 11 and 12 can take college courses at Washington's community and technical colleges, Central Washington University, Eastern Washington University, Northwest Indian College, and Washington State University.